Welcome back! We activated a special $50 coupon for you valid for 24 hours

 Key features of an In-law Suite

-In addition to the essential living areas such as living room, bedroom, and bathroom, the in-law suite typically has the following features:
+In addition to the essential living areas such as living room, bedroom, and bathroom, the in-law suite typically has the following features and, over the course of selecting a plan, homeowners can choose from a variety of arrangements including attached, semi-detached, or detached options:

 • Independent Entrance